Mick Hucknall: Music career

-Hucknall was among the people present at the Lesser Free Trade Hall in Manchester in June 1976 where the Sex Pistols were playing.
+Hucknall was among the people present at the Sex Pistols' Lesser Free Trade Hall performance on 4 June 1976.
 His interest in the music scene led to the launch of his career in the late 1970s, when he was part of the band Frantic Elevators.
 The Frantic Elevators released four singles, including a version of "Holding Back the Years", which he later recorded with Simply Red.

 As lead singer and core member of Simply Red, he became the identifiable face of the band.
 His face and long curly red hair were featured prominently on album artwork and in videos.

 In 1997, Hucknall won an Outstanding Achievement award from the Music of Black Origin Awards (MOBO Awards) despite being white.

-Hucknall is also one of the founders and financial backers of the reggae label Blood and Fire.
-He also manages the record label simplyred.com.
+Hucknall is one of the founders of the reggae label Blood and Fire.

 In October 2007, on David Jensen's show on the Gold network, he announced Simply Red would split in 2009.
 In 2008, he released his first solo album Tribute to Bobby, a tribute to the blues musician Bobby "Blue" Bland.

 In October 2009, Hucknall appeared at a charity performance as vocalist for a re-formed version of Faces, replacing Rod Stewart.
 In October 2011, he was awarded with a BASCA Gold Badge award in recognition of his contribution to music.

 In October 2012, he released American Soul, a collection of his favourite music re-recorded with his vocals.